Washington Heights (Tokyo): Military period

-Covering an area of 924,000 square meters, Washington Heights was home to 827 housing units for United States Army Air Force and, later, Air Force families.
+Covering an area of 924,000 m2, Washington Heights was home to 827 housing units for United States Army Air Force and, later, Air Force families.
 It also hosted support facilities, including schools, churches, theaters, shops, and officers' clubs.
 Japanese citizens were not permitted to enter the area, which was fenced in with multiple gates.
 Washington Heights was predominantly a middle-class area, although much of Tokyo had been devastated by firebombing during the war.

 Before the surrender of Japan, the area was used as a parade ground by the Imperial Japanese Army.
 The U.S. military ordered the construction of the Washington Heights complex by the Japanese government, and maintained control of it after the signing of the Treaty of San Francisco.
 Although the treaty returned Japanese sovereignty in late April 1952, military forces would remain, including those housed at Washington Heights.
 This resulted in protests from Japanese university students in early May, but expected attacks on the housing complex never materialized.

 The Treaty of Mutual Cooperation and Security between the United States and Japan, signed in 1960, determined that Washington Heights would remain in operation.
 The following year, though, the land was deemed necessary for construction of facilities connected with the 1964 Summer Olympics.
 The transfer was completed in 1964, with the Japanese government bearing the full amount of relocation expenses for U.S. military families moving to Chofu Airport.